mccurdyc/www/content/book/2019-07-18-managers-path.md

 - [ ] Migrate old notes stored in private markdown files to Google Docs

 ### Expectations of code reviews (maybe just appendix item)
+> for the most part, code reviews don't catch bugs; tests catch bugs. -@skamille

+be clear about expectations (e.g., naming and documentation standards, etc.)

+code reviews are "largely a socialization exercise" to make sure impacted parties are aware of changes

+### "Open door policy" asking for feedback
+actively ask for feedback,